So You Want to Be a Wizard: Plot

 Nita steals the dark Book, and uses it to locate the bright Book in the tunnels under City Hall.
 In the tunnels, they discover the Book is guarded by the Eldest of the fireworms.
 The Eldest, a dragon, lies on a vast hoard of varied stolen items ranging from the valuable to the trivial.
 The Wizards bargain with the Eldest.
 They exchange the dark book for the bright one.

 They flee from the Lone Power, who manifests itself physically to chase them.
-They return Earth with it still chasing after.
+They return to Earth with it still chasing after.
 It threatens to unmake their universe.
 In Central Park, they begin to read from the bright Book by moonlight, to undo the changes that the Lone Power has been making during the pursuit.
 The Lone Power then puts out the Sun, extinguishing the moonlight they need to read the book.
 Fred sacrifices himself by "blowing his quanta".
 Reflected by the moon, this becomes moonlight that the Wizards can use to continue reading.
 As Kit and Nita recite the Lone Power's true name, written in the bright Book, Nita makes a slight modification to the text (the symbol ⎋), giving the Lone Power the option to become a positive rather than negative energy.
 Renamed and vanquished, the Lone Power withdraws.
 Nita and Kit go home, their Ordeal complete.